 - Parents are encouraged to discuss any concerns that they may have with their child's class teacher.
 The class teacher will listen to the concerns and inform parents about the support they will put in place, beyond Quality First Teaching.
-This may take the form of small group work or regular prompting from the teacher or TA - If a child continues to struggle to make progress, then the class teacher will compete a Record of Concern (see Appendix 2), stating the areas of concern.
-This will be sent to the SENDCO, who will arrange to observe the pupil in class and make suggestions for the next steps of intervention, which may require a referral to specialists such as Speech and Language or to Paediatrics for developmental assessment. - When a child receives additional support in class, the teacher will write a Pupil Learning Plans (PLP), which details the interventions that the child is accessing, what the child would like others to know about them, strategies that help them to learn and their developmental targets.
+This may take the form of small group work or regular prompting from the teacher or TA (See Appendix 1 Send Identification flowchart) - If a child continues to struggle to make progress, then the class teacher will complete a Record of Concern (see Appendix 2), stating the areas of concern.
+This will be sent to the SENDCO, who will arrange to meet with the class teacher to review thresholds of support using the Lambeth Graduated Approach toolkit.
+This will determine the next phase of support that is needed for the pupil.
+It will also determine the support needed for the class teacher or teaching team.
+The toolkit may indicate a referral to specialists such as Speech and Language or to Paediatrics for developmental assessment. - When a child receives additional support in class, the teacher will write a Pupil Learning Plans (PLP) (See Appendix 4), which details the interventions that the child is accessing, what the child would like others to know about them, strategies that help them to learn and their developmental targets.
 Targets will be child friendly so that the child knows what they are.
-Targets will also be SMART (Specific, Measurable, Achievable, Realistic and Timely) - Targets for children with SEND will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles. - The SENDCO will meet with each class teacher at least three times a year (usually termly) to discuss additional needs concerns and to write and review the Personal Learning Plans (PLPs). - PLPs will also be discussed and reviewed in conjunction with parents at parent evenings. - Where necessary, reviews will be held more frequently than three times a year for some children. - At other times, the SENDCO will be alerted to newly arising concerns by teaching and non-teaching staff.
+Targets will also be SMART (Specific, Measurable, Achievable, Realistic and Timely) - Targets for children with SEND will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles. - The SENDCO will meet with each class teacher at least three times a year (usually termly) to discuss additional needs or concerns and to write and review (See Appendix 5) the Personal Learning Plans (PLPs). - PLPs will also be discussed and reviewed in conjunction with parents at parent evenings. - Where necessary, reviews will be held more frequently than three times a year for some children. - At other times, the SENDCO will be alerted to newly arising concerns by teaching and non-teaching staff.
 These concerns are discussed at Pupil Progress Meetings and appropriate action taken. - The SENDCO monitors planning for SEND and supports class teachers and adults leading interventions with planning. - SEND provision is tracked and monitored using a whole school Provision Map. - The SENDCO and other members of the Leadership Team monitor the quality and effectiveness of provision for pupils with SEND through classroom observation and book monitoring. - SEND support is primarily delivered by class teachers through Quality First Teaching; differentiated teaching methods, bespoke resources, technology (where appropriate), differentiated scaffolded approaches and use of manipulatives.
 Additional support is provided by the SENDCO and trained teaching assistants (TAs) throughout the school.
-This is funded from the school's notional funding for each child with SEND. - Class teachers, SENDCO and Head teacher review the support timetable termly following Pupil Progress Meetings.
+This is funded from the school's notional funding for each child with SEND.

-- Additional funding for support may be allocated on an individual basis by the LA through an Education Health and Care Plan (EHCP). - Support staff, class teachers, SENDCO and outside agencies liaise and share developments in order to inform reviews and forward planning.
+- Class teachers, SENDCO and the Head of School review the support timetable termly following Pupil Progress Meetings. - Additional funding for support may be allocated on an individual basis by the LA through an Education Health and Care Plan (EHCP). - Support staff, class teachers, SENDCO and outside agencies liaise and share developments in order to inform reviews and forward planning.